serkankarabulut/SheetMapper/README.md

 ## Contributing

-Contributions are welcome!
-If you find a bug, have a feature request, or want to contribute to the code, please feel free to:
+Contributions are always welcome!
+Whether you find a bug, have a feature request, or want to contribute to the code, please feel free to open an issue or a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -a -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/my-new-feature`).
-6. Open a new Pull Request.
+If you find this project useful, please consider giving it a star ⭐!
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.